 IPv6 site renumbering is considered difficult.
-Network managers currently prefer to Provider Independent (PI) addressing for IPv6 to attempt to minimize the need for future renumbering.
-However, widespread use of PI may create very serious BGP4 scaling problems.
+Network managers currently prefer to use Provider Independent (PI) addressing for IPv6 to attempt to minimize the need for future renumbering.
+However, widespread use of PI may create very serious BGP4 scaling problems and PI space is not always available for enterprise according to the RIR (Regional Internet Registry) policies.
 It is thus desirable to develop tools and practices that may make renumbering a simpler process to reduce demand for IPv6 PI space.
 In any case, renumbering may be necessary for other reasons.

 This document undertakes scenario descriptions, including documentation of current capabilities and existing BCPs, for enterprise networks.
-It takes the analysis conclusions from [RFC5887] and other relevant documents as the primary input.
+It takes [RFC5887] and other relevant documents as the primary input.

+The IPv4 and IPv6 are logically separated from the perspective of renumbering, regardless of overlapping of the IPv4/IPv6 networks or devices.
 This document focuses on IPv6 only, by leaving IPv4 out of scope.
 Dual-stack network or IPv4/IPv6 transition scenarios are out of scope, too.